miorso/ai-labs/labs/10-prompt-injection/README.md

 ### Part 2: Understand What Happened

-Examine `data/pokemon.md` and search for Pikachu (#025).
-You'll find a hidden prompt injection embedded in the Pokemon data that overwrites the original system instructions.
+Examine `data/pokemon.md` and look at the beginning of the file (right after the welcome message).
+You'll find a prompt injection that overwrites the original system instructions and replaces Professor Oak with Meowth from Team Rocket.

 ### Part 3: Study the Secure Solution